will-lancer/will-lancer.github.io/README.md

   * Brazilian jiu-jitsu (I train at [Vanguard Academy](https://www.vanguardjj.com)).
   * Reading about quantitative finance; the two books I'm leisurely reading right now are *Quantitative Risk and Portfolio Management:
     Theory and Practice* by Winston and *A First Course in Quantitative Finance* by Mazzoni.
-  * Learning Mandarin Chinese.
+  * Learning Mandarin Chinese (I use LingQ, tons of comprehensible input from YouTube, and Anki).

-## Teaching
-I will author some handouts and general teaching materials in the future, and will post them here for free.

-### Planned materials
-Here are some planned projects:
- * A "graduate version" of Kevin Zhou's [handouts](https://knzhou.github.io/#teaching);
-   I want to cover the four main mechanics, then most likely QFT after that.
-   Of course, I have to *learn* all of this stuff at the graduate level first (actually, past the graduate level if I want to make the handouts good);
-   this is something I will probably accomplish around the end of my Sophomore year, so look here around then for the beginnings of the handouts.
- * Some handouts on mathematics for physics.
-Topics that are likely to be covered are multivariable calculus, linear algebra, ODEs, and (the basics of) PDEs.

 ## Notes
 I will post my notes here as I make them.
 Note (tehe)